 1. The 4th trimester is not easy

 You’re still recovering yourself, go easy on yourself and accept help.
 Don’t feel like you have to do everything, let your partner or your “village” help you so you have time to rest and recover yourself.

-Speaking of rest and recovery, you are just as important during this phase as your baby, you need sleep, nourishing food and time to rest from the birth, so make that a priority.
+Speaking of rest and recovery, you are just as important during this phase as your baby.
+You need sleep, nourishing food and time to rest from the birth, so make that a priority.
 Remember you need to be healthy and strong to look after your baby so you can’t do that if you don’t give yourself time to recover properly.

 3. It’s not always Insta-worthy

 Before you had a baby you probably had a pretty clear idea of what this time would look like… a little Anne Geddes baby sleeping peacefully while you had coffee dates with your other mum friends?
 Remember, Instagram is a highlights reel, the reality for every mum no matter who they are is much more 💩…

 It doesn’t mean you love your baby any less it just means you’re human and have your own needs and that’s ok.
 Hormones are still raging through your body and will make you prone to lots of ups and downs and that’s completely normal.